weiranios/weiranios.github.io/index.md

 - `JSON` files, `NSCoding` - large one time data, when used, needs to first load from disk to memory.
 And entire payload has to be loaded before be used.
 - `SQLite`, `Core Data` - large queryable data

+## 2016-07-14

+### When to use `weak` variable

+Object A holds a reference to Object B while Object B also holds a reference to Object A, then we have a retain cycle here.
+To break it, one of the object should be defined as `weak`.
+So the ARC can eventually count down to zero then release both objects.

 ## 2016-07-05

 ### `UIScrollView` performance